 TIPH observes and reports on breaches of the agreements between the Palestinian Authority and Israel on Hebron, as well as on violations of international humanitarian law and international human rights law.
-TIPH presents its findings to the six contributing countries and to the Palestinian Authority and the Government of Israel.
+TIPH presents its findings to the five contributing countries and to the Palestinian Authority and the Government of Israel.

 TIPHs mandate states that TIPH is established to promote by their presence a feeling of security to the Palestinians of Hebron and to help to promote stability in the city.
 The TIPH observers are patrolling seven days a week, all year around in order to assist in the monitoring obligations in the Hebron Agreement.
 As a civilian observer mission TIPH is not authorised to intervene in incidents or disputes.

 About the division of the City of Hebron